-Septic tank problems can be the cause of various issues for homeowners with some of the most common problems being associated with odour nuisance, flooding or causing pollution in ditches and streams.
+Septic tank problems can be the cause of much concern for property owners with some of the most common problems being associated with odour nuisance, structural issues and pollution in ditches and streams.
 However, the most common septic tank problem we come across is where the existing septic tank is flooding due to the receiving soakaway failing.

 Did you know that new rules were introduced in January 2015 regarding the use of septic tanks and how these systems are regulated.

 These rules were introduced by DEFRA and the Environment Agency, and are referred to as ‘General Binding Rules’.
 If you are the owner of a septic tank or small sewage treatment plant, by law you must comply with the ‘general binding rules‘.
 If the ‘general binding rules’ cannot be adhered too then it would be necessary to either apply for an Environment Agency Permit or carry-out the required works to enable compliance.
 Read more…